sandczn/cs-resources/README.md

 C++ is not the best programming language.

-Windows is not better than Linux.

-Windows is not the best Operating system.

 Like said, each technology in Computer Science has its own pros and cons, and may excell in a particular task / application, but it does not mean that it is better than another technology (in general).